chargebyte/chargebyte-docs/docs/source/hardware.rst

 | GPIO          | 16               | - imx93-charge-som-clko-gpio.dtso | Warning: short clock after power-up/reset |
 +---------------+------------------+-----------------------------------+-------------------------------------------+

-.. [#] The UART7 have RTS/CTS signals available.
+.. [#] The UART7 has RTS/CTS signals available.

-The following table indicates the whole possible muxing options for these signals.
+The following table indicates all possible muxing options for these signals.
 By default, the factory shipped configuration for the Charge SOM EVB is that the signals GPIO3_26 and GPIO3_27 are configured as GPIO via imx93-charge-som-clko-gpio.dtso .
 All other pins are left untouched by default.